-Boat dock, gangway, three pilings, and one two-pile dolphin: \$246 per year, with an annual Consumer Price Index adjustment.
+Boat dock, boat lift, ramp, two pilings: \$271 per year, with an annual Consumer Price Index adjustment.

-Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.
+Bank protection: The public use and benefit; with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interest.